Authentic Chinese Butterfly

 Butterfly kites are arty.
 It doesn't seem to matter in what

 dressed up.
-Sometimes purely as an artwork, whether childish or more
+Sometimes this is purely as an artwork, whether childish or more

 Otherwise, they are made to look as realistic as possible.
 That takes some doing, since the living insect puts on an intricate and often very beautiful display of color.